EricLee0224/awesome-nerf-editing/README.md

 💬 Feel free to open an Issue or a Pull Request if you find any missing papers!

 ## 🔥News
-  - `2024.08.05` Our survey **Radiance Field-based 3D Editing: A Survey** will be on arXiv soon!
-  - `2024.08.01` Update acceptance status of previous arXiv papers.
   - `2023.08.21` We start to maintain this awesome list.
 ## Table of Contents
 - [Seminal](#seminal-papers)